Articles

 Grimm Lecture 2020: Thinking Itself is Dangerous

 Acting Assistant Director and Visiting Assistant Professor of Political Studies Samantha Rose Hill gave the annual Grimm Lecture, the premiere event of the Waterloo Centre for German Studies, a research institute at the University of Waterloo.
 Due to the coronavirus outbreak, Dr. Hill livestreamed her lecture, entitled “Thinking Itself is Dangerous.
-Reading Hannah Arendt Now.”What We Are Reading:
+Reading Hannah Arendt Now.”From Our Members:

 A Necessary Element in the Solution of Our Existential Problems.